 How can we focus a sales message when we don’t know who we’re selling to?
 Who are your most profitable customers?
 What are their concerns and interests, and what are their fears?
 How can your services help them address their concerns?

 We want to attract the most profitable customers right?
 And that’s not necessarily those who are willing to pay the most for your services.

 Who’s my ideal customer?

-In our business, our best customers are the ones who don’t need sold on the concept of online marketing.
-They’ve already invested in the idea and the importance of this aspect of their marketing and are looking for someone they can trust, who knows what their talking about, meets stated goals and objectives and executes on time and on budget.
+In our business, our best customers are the ones who don’t need to be sold on the concept of online marketing.
+They’ve already invested in the idea and the importance of this aspect of their marketing and are looking for someone they can trust, who knows what they’re talking about, meets stated goals and objectives, and executes on time and on budget.

 5 – Seeing Sales as a Funnel

 I’ve always been an ‘old school’ marketing guy.
-Yes the media may change but the basic tenents and discipline of the marketing profession, both online and off, have not changed.
+Yes, the media may change but the basic tenants and discipline of the marketing profession, both online and off, have not changed.
 It’s not a new economy.
-But the rules Dale Carnegie and others have established long ago still hold true.
+But the rules Dale Carnegie and others established long ago still hold true.

 That said, I’m officially changing my position on the idea of a sales funnel.
 I’m not saying the dynamic of customer behavior has changed.
 I’m saying, perhaps it never was a sales funnel.

 Dave Edelman of McKinsey & Partners wrote a great article: The Funnel is Dead.
 The New Consumer Decision Journey.
 I believe this concept is more reflective of the world we really live in.